As you all know, the Nintendo Switch is priced differently in various parts of the world.

 You can import a Nintendo Switch from either Amazon US or Amazon Japan.
 Even after shipping and taxes, it will most likely be cheaper than what you pay for locally in your country.

 At the time of writing, it’s best to purchase the Switch from Amazon US because it’s readily available.
-In the future, you can consider getting from Amazon Japan instead as the MSRP in Japan is lower than the United States, however they are bundled with games.
+You may also consider getting from Amazon Japan instead as the MSRP in Japan is lower than the United States, however they are bundled with games.